rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

   }
 }

-# Enable the Cloud Native Protection feature for the EastUS2 and the WestUS2
+# Enable the Cloud Native Protection feature for the EastUS2 and the
-# regions and the Exocompute feature for the EastUS2 region.
+# WestUS2 regions and the Exocompute feature for the EastUS2 region.
-resource "polaris_azure_subscription" "default" {
+resource "polaris_azure_subscription" "subscription" {
   subscription_id = "31be1bb0-c76c-11eb-9217-afdffe83a002"
   tenant_domain   = "my-domain.onmicrosoft.com"